sctthffnr/frontend-arcade/README.md

 ## Known Issues

 At the moment there is no way to 'win' or 'lose' the game.
-It just keeps going on and on, regardless of your score. µ
+It just keeps going on and on, regardless of your score.